kragen/peg-bootstrap/peg.md

 ### Terminal Strings ###

+XXX move this after Ordered Choice?
+XXX rearrange order in production?
+The only constraint is that `labeled` must come before `nonterminal`.

 A “terminal” or literal string like `'->'` either matches some characters in the input or fails to do so.